fastwa/fastwa/README.md

 ## License

-Distributed under the GNU 3.0 License.
+Distributed under the GPL 3.0 License.
 See [LICENSE](https://github.com/fastwa/fastwa/blob/main/LICENSE) for more information.